tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 # Objects

-Pity has 16 builtin objects, types are objects and objects are types, check details on each types here.
+ Maat has 16 builtin objects, types are objects and objects are types, check details on each types here.

+- Maat
+- Any
 - Bool
-- Pity
-- Any
 - Num
 - Rat
 - Str